Sculpture Parks: Making Art More Accessible

 Top sculpture parks in Europe

 There are hundreds of reasons why you should visit Florence, and Boboli Gardens is one of them.
 With rose gardens, panoramic views, and 16th and 17th century statues, this outdoor museum epitomises the image of a romantic garden dating back from the Renaissance period.
+I could spend all day in this park if the weather is nice.

 Highlights include Neptune’s Fountain, the Little Bacchus Fountain, and a Tyndareus Cracked (1998) by Polish sculpture Igor Mitoraj (pictured above).
 Interestingly, Mitoraj studied painting under the great Tadeusz Kantor who I discovered during a visit to Krakow’s National Gallery.